Dry dog food comes in a huge range of flavors. Some options are even designed for specific breeds, sizes, and ages.

 Our third favorite dry dog food for small dogs is Rachael Ray Nutrish Little Bites.

 This food also contains chicken as its first ingredient.
-It contains no poultry by-product meal, no artificial flavors, and no artificial preservatives.
+It has no poultry by-product meal, no artificial flavors, and no artificial preservatives.

 The recipe contains antioxidants and a balance of nutrients to support high energy needs.
 It is also made in the USA.